 - Recycling: We recycle paper (mixed paper, mail, and cardboard), cans, and plastic bottles.
-Each class participates in a special educational program at the beginning of the year to learn what can and can’t be recycled at AJW and about the importance of recycling.
-Throughout the school year, the second grade green team collects recycling from classrooms and offices every Thursday.
+Throughout the school year, the team collects recycling from classrooms and offices every Wednesday.

 Organic Garden: AJW has partnered with Gardening for Good, a local nonprofit organization, to help create and maintain an urban garden.
 In the garden, students learn about plant lifecycles, where food comes from, and much more.
 AJ’s garden is filled with unique features that make it an exciting outdoor classroom for the students.

 Features of the garden include:

 - A native plant butterfly bed that attracts pollinators and beneficial insects and provides a place for students to observe native perennial plants.

 - A life sized sundial, built by a local eagle scout.